apache/druid/integration-tests-ex/docs/next-steps.md

 # Future Work

-The present version is very much a work in progress.
+The present version establishes the new IT framework.
 Work completed to date includes:

 * Restructure the Docker images to use the Druid produced from the